Are you looking for an easy to follow guide on smoking a whole chicken?

 How Long Should I Smoke My Chicken for?

-It should take about 2 1/2 to 3 hours to smoke a whole chicken in a smoker that’s at 275 degrees Fahrenheit.
+It should take about 3 1/2 to 4 hours for smoked whole chicken when smoking at 225 degrees Fahrenheit.

 Of course, the time may vary slightly depending on size.

-When your chicken is done, the internal temperature of the breast should be somewhere between 160 to 165 degrees Fahrenheit, while the thighs should be somewhere between 170 to 175 degrees Fahrenheit.
+When your chicken is done, the internal temperature of the breast should be somewhere between 160 to 165 degrees F, while the thighs should be somewhere between 170 to 175 degrees Fahrenheit.

 Keep a meat thermometer nearby to make sure that you can monitor the internal temperature of your chicken as well.